linusmossberg/monte-carlo-ray-tracer/README.md

 The `caustic_factor` determines how many times more caustic photons should be generated relative to other photon types.
 1 is the "natural" factor, but this results in blurry caustics since the caustic photon map is visualized directly.

 The `k_nearest_photons` field specifies the number of nearest photons to search for and use in the radiance estimate each time a photon map is evaluated at a point.
 Larger values create better but less localized (blurrier) estimates since the search sphere is expanded to cover the target number of photons.
 The maximum radius of this search sphere is controlled with the `max_radius` field.
-This is useful to discard large parts of the search space and thereby increase performance. `max_caustic_radius` is the same but is used exclusively for caustic photons.
+This is useful to discard large parts of the search space and thereby increase performance.
+The global radiance evaluation is however delayed if the target number of photons doesn't fit in the search sphere to prevent bad estimates, so this should be set to a reasonable value. `max_caustic_radius` is the same but is used exclusively for caustic photons.

-The `max_photons_per_octree_leaf` field affects both the octree radius-search performance and memory usage of the application.
+The `max_photons_per_octree_leaf` field affects both the octree search performance and memory usage of the application.
 I cover this more in the report and this value can probably be left at 190 in most cases.

-The `use_shadow_photons` specifies whether to use shadow photons.
-In the current implementation, shadow photons are only used to determine if the global radiance evaluation should be delayed on secondary diffuse reflections.
-This used to help in reducing artifacts, but it doesn't seem to help much with the photon map improvements I've made since then and it can increase render times significantly in some scenes.
+The `use_shadow_photons` field specifies whether to use shadow photons.
+Shadow photons are used to determine if it's necessary to cast shadow rays or delay the global radiance evaluation in certain situations.
+This can improve performance and reduce artifacts in some scenes and do the opposite in other others.

 The `direct_visualization` field can be used to visualize the photon maps directly.
 Setting this to true will make the program evaluate the global radiance from all photon maps at the first diffuse reflection.
 An example of this is in the report.
 </details>

 ___